MostlyFocusedMike/how-many-trees/README.md

 - Right 7, down 1. = ???
 - Right 1, down 2. = ???

-Take the answer from each one of those new trajectories, and multiply them together, what answwer would you get? hint: It's around a billion
+Take the answer from each one of those new trajectories, and multiply them together, what answer would you get? hint: It's around a billion